 Take The Shuttle Trams and Follow The Map

 Finding us is easy, but sometimes the locals make it hard.
-Take the taxis from outside if the trams are backed up and just be aware, they might try to drop you elsewhere or tell you who knows what.
-Don’t worry, just laugh and tell them to take you to the Tropicante and they will.
-If you tram, just ignore the jaladors and stay on until you see the basketball dome.
-Don’t worry, the town is small, so you’ll find us in 5 minutes no matter where you get dropped.
+Taxis from outside are the best.
+They might try to talk you into another place, but don’t worry, just laugh and tell them to take you to the Tropicante and they will.
+If you take the shuttle print the map, just ignore the jaladors and stay on until you see the basketball dome.
+Don’t worry, the town is small, so you’ll find us in 5 minutes, no matter where you get dropped.